 Tell us a bit about your recent projects.

 I was recently working on the OWN series Greenleaf, along with Oprah Winfrey, Lynn Whitfield, Keith David, Merle Dandridge and a host of others.
 I am also completing my third album release for iTunes under my band name, Sapphire Sky.
 Check it out HERE.
-There are a few more surprises, so be sure and follow me on social media and check out my website.
+There are a few more surprises, so be sure and follow me on social media.

 With your busy schedule, what do you like to do with your down time?